Kong/docs.konghq.com/app/_src/gateway/reference/configuration/configuration-3.7.x.md

 {:.badge .enterprise}

-Specifies the Lua pattern which will be enforced on the `paths` attribute of a Route object.
+Specifies the Lua pattern which will be enforced on the `paths` attribute of a route object.
 You can also add a placeholder for the workspace in the pattern, which will be rendered during runtime based on the workspace to which the `route` belongs.